 Happiness isn’t necessarily defined by relationships.
 Personally, I define happiness by who I am.
 Who I am alone, free from common stereotypes, social influences, and the people around me.
 And I believe you also shouldn’t define happiness by your relationship status.

-Of course, if you’re in a relationship and you feel happy because of your partner, that’s amazing.
+Of course, if you’re in a relationship and feel happy because of your partner, that’s amazing.
 Nobody’s trying to tell you to avoid being in a relationship in your 40s because it’s irrational.

 However, you should only start dating someone or getting married to someone only if you feel you want it yourself.
 And not as a result of social pressure.

-To me, the key to happiness is living a life based on your desires and needs.
+The key to happiness is living a life based on your desires and needs.
 If you need to be in a relationship, go for it.
 But if you feel you’re much more comfortable being single, then it’s completely fine to be single in your 40s.